Splitting Madsen-Tillmann spectra I. Twisted transfer maps: Thom spectra and the transfers

-as in \cite[(3.7)]{BeckerSchultz1}, \cite[Section 2]{Milequi} which we call Becker-Schultz-Mann-Miller-Miller transfer associated to $\pi$ and twisted with $\alpha$.
-If we choose $M$ to be a contractible space with a $G$ action, then by approximating $M$ with compact submanifolds, as discussed in Remark \ref{BGinfinitecomplex1} {and Remark \ref{BGinfinitecomplex}}, we may consider a transfer map
+{ We call it} Becker-Schultz-Mann-Miller-Miller transfer {(BSMMM transfer for short)} associated to $\pi$ and twisted with $\alpha$.
+If we choose $M$ to be a contractible space with a $G$ action, then by approximating $M$ with compact submanifolds, as discussed in Remark \ref{BGinfinitecomplex1}, we may consider a transfer map